AdobeXD/plugin-samples/reference/selection.md

 <a name="selection+itemsIncludingLocked"></a>

 ### selection.itemsIncludingLocked : <code>!Array&lt;\![SceneNode](scenegraph.md#SceneNode)&gt;</code>
-Array representing the current selection *plus* any locked items that the last selection gesture attempted to select.
+Array representing the current selection *plus* any locked items that the user has attempted to select.

 **Kind**: instance property of [<code>selection</code>](#selection)
 **Read only**: true